dyegosutil/aws-s3-presigned-post/README.md

 ## How to get a session token
 aws-vault exec default --duration=12h -- env | egrep '^AWS_(ACCESS_KEY_ID|SECRET_ACCESS_KEY|SESSION_TOKEN)'

-TODO check if a simple url can be sent instead of a object with all the data.

 Important notes:
 - Even if you you are not adding a withSessionToken, if the credentials are temporary, a condition ```x-amz-security-token``` will be adde dot the policy and you will have to add it to the request.